-Peacefully resting the Mediterranean Sea between Sicily and the coast of North Africa is Malta.
+Peacefully resting in the Mediterranean Sea between Sicily and the coast of North Africa is Malta.
 While the island is currently a prime place to vacation, this wasn’t always true.
 Malta’s history has been plagued with sieges, wars and various rulers.
 Tour a fort from the Great Siege, learn about the Knights of St. John and wander through the streets of the silent city to discover the rich history embedded within the very walls of the buildings.
 Malta is teeming with history, ancient architecture and radiant sea views.

 The Knights of St. John played an important role in Malta’s history.
 They were part of a Catholic military order that ruled from the 16th to 19th centuries.
 Malta was gifted to the knights by Charles V of Spain in 1530.
 These magnificent knights settled in Birgu and made improvements to Fort St. Angelo to make it their position of power.
 Their rule came to an end in 1798 when Napoleon seized the island.

 Despite their downfall, the knights left evidence of their military rule all over the island with forts, bastions, watchtowers, cathedrals and more.
-Take note in the signature eight-point Maltese Cross displayed everywhere, which symbolizes the eight obligations of the knights: “to live in truth, have faith, repent one's sins, give proof of humility, love justice, be merciful, be sincere and whole-hearted, and to endure persecution."
+Take note of the signature eight-point Maltese Cross displayed everywhere, which symbolizes the eight obligations of the knights: “to live in truth, have faith, repent one's sins, give proof of humility, love justice, be merciful, be sincere and whole-hearted, and to endure persecution."
 Anything you can find with this cross makes a perfect souvenir!

 The first stone was laid in 1566 for the new capital of Valletta.
 This took place after the Great Siege of 1565, when against all odds, the Knights of St. John defeated the Ottoman armada.
-Fort St. Elmo was constructed by the knights in 1552 and was at the forefront of many battles during the siege.
+Fort St. Elmo was constructed by the knights in 1552, which was at the forefront of many battles during the siege.
 It has since been rebuilt to mirror its original star shape.
 Today it is home to the National War Museum.
-Inside you’ll find military armor from both order knights and the Ottoman Turks, as well as various items from wars from the Bronze Age until World War II.
+Inside you’ll find military armor from both order knights and the Ottoman Turks, as well as various items of wars from the Bronze Age until World War II.

 St. John’s Co-Cathedral was also constructed by the Knights of St. John.
 It was completed in 1577 and features a Baroque facade, but the inside is what is truly stunning.
 This place of worship is a veritable work of art, with a marble tombstone floor and gold-gilded everything.
 The massive vaulted ceiling features various works of art, but you can’t miss the work by Michelangelo Merisi da Caravaggio in the oratory.
 His famous painting, “The Beheading of St. John the Baptist,” was created in 1608.
 If you do nothing else in Valletta, make time to visit this gem.